-Diamond is the solid form of the element carbon, crystallized in a cubic structure.
-Diamond can naturally grow deep inside the earth as a mineral, or it can be of synthetic origin.
-Synthetic diamonds are called lab-grown or man-made diamonds and they are not discussed here.
+Diamond is the solid form of carbon, crystallized in a cubic structure.
+Diamonds can naturally grow deep inside the earth as a mineral or can be of synthetic origin.
+Synthetic diamonds are called lab-grown or manufactured diamonds.

 Diamonds bring happiness.
 When they don’t, they are worthless.
-Learning 4Cs is a shortcut to learning diamond’s basics without having to earn a gemological degree.
-4Cs is the time-proven system (courtesy of the GIA) that has helped millions of people purchase diamonds.
+Learning 4Cs is a shortcut to diamond basics without earning a gemological degree.
+4Cs is the time-proven system (courtesy of the GIA) that has helped millions purchase diamonds.

-You get what you pay for when shopping for a diamond, just like everything else in life.
+You get what you pay for when shopping for a diamond, just like everything else.
 However, there is a reason why some seemingly identical diamonds are priced differently.
 4C’s is the best method for sorting the differences and making a smart choice.